-In anticipation of the next European regulation, SCOR has appointed a Data Protection Officer (DPO), in charge of personal data protection.
-The Group's four Societas Europae (SCOR SE, SCOR Global P&C SE, SCOR Global Life SE and SCOR Global Investments SE), have designated this DPO as an expert correspondent, both for the management team of SCOR in terms of its contact with the French Data Protection Authority (Commission nationale de l'informatique et des libertés or CNIL) and for those responsible for implementing data processing within the Group.
+Since 2011 SCOR has notably appointed a Data Protection Officer (DPO), in charge of personal data protection.
+The Group's four Societas Europae (SCOR SE, SCOR Global P&C SE, SCOR Global Life SE and SCOR Global Investments SE), have designated this DPO as an expert correspondent, both for the management team of SCOR in terms of its contact with the French Data Protection Authority (Commission nationale de l'informatique et des libertés or CNIL).
+This interlocutor is responsible for the relations of the Group with the French Data Protection Authority, as well as for the implementation of data processing within the Group.
 The DPO independently monitors compliance with the law and is responsible for: